agongi/study/spring/properties/README.md

 #### ResourceUtils

-Spring providing ResourceUtils requires `location-prefix` to distinguish where to find from
+Spring providing ResourceUtils requires `location-prefix` to distinguish the type of resource.

-> Util is general usage such as classPath, fileSystem etc. so prefix is required.

 ```java
 /**